Web-Dev-Collaborative/CommonJAMSTACKTemplates/jamstack.org-main/src/site/generators/squido.md

   - Handlebars
   - Yaml
   - Markdown
-description: 'A dead simple static HTML website builder which can be hosted anywhere for super fast websites and very little effort.
-Create your Blog or Documentation using our boilerplate examples.'
+description: "A dead simple static HTML website builder which can be hosted anywhere for super fast websites and very little effort.
+Create your Blog or Documentation using our boilerplate examples."
 twitter: squido_app
 startertemplaterepo: https://github.com/mrvautin/squido-blog
 ---